SOLID EARTH TIDE

 To Contact Me

-My e-mail user name is the first initial of my first name followed by all the letters of my last name (see above).
-My ISP is "comcast", and it is a "dot-net", not a "dot-com".
+My e-mail user name is the first initial of my first name, followed by all the letters of my last name (see above), followed by the digit 'five'.
+My mail service is 'gmail', and it is a 'dot-com"'.
 Sorry for not spelling out my e-mail address, but I try to keep the spam-bots from fingering me.
-But, just so the spam-bots don't feel left out, they can always go to abuse@comcast.net

 Back To Home